icos-urenio/virtual-city-market/README.md

 * Create a database in your mysql server.
 * Import data/market.sql to the database.
 * Copy the application directory to your web server.
 * Edit config.inc.php.
-Add your mysql credentials and your Google maps api key.
+Add your mysql credentials and your api keys for google maps and reCaptcha.
+Edit mail server settings.
 * Make sure that mod_rewrite is enabled.
 * If you install the application in a directory different than "virtual-city-market" change the directory name in the following line of the .htaccess file:

     RewriteRule . /virtual-city-market/index.php [L]

 ## Changelog

+### Version 1.0b
+* Beta release

 ### Version 1.0a
 * Initial public release